KernalPanik/Aya/README.md

 ### With Docker (recommended)

-Builds and runs the test suite under both GCC and Clang in isolated containers:
+Builds and runs the test suite under both GCC and Clang in isolated containers, and compiles the benchmark and the jpeg test projects:

 ```bash
 docker compose up --build
 ```

-Each service (`gcc`, `clang`) compiles and runs `aya_tests` independently.
-Exit codes are propagated — a non-zero exit means tests failed.

 ### Without Docker